JensBilling/student-management-system/README.md

 ## Update student
 **PATCH request** localhost:8080/student-management-system/api/v1/students/*{studentId}*"

 Replace *{studentId}* in the Path with the id of the student you want to modify.

-Include updated information in the request message body
+Include updated information in the request message body:

 ``` Json
 {